brandline-lgtm/Click-to-Prompt-copy/README.md

 ## Usage

-- Click any image on a webpage to display the popup.
+- Hover over any image to show the **View Prompt** button.
-- **Show**: fetches a prompt from the Gemini API and displays it.
+- Click **View Prompt** to send the image to the Gemini API and open the side panel.
-- **Copy**: copies the generated prompt to your clipboard.
-The prompt dialog also includes a copy button for convenience.
-- The side panel opens after the first image click, showing thumbnails, generated prompts, and timestamps.
+- The side panel lists each image with its generated prompt, timestamp and a **Copy** button.
 Use **Clear History** to remove stored entries.

 ## Development